nikhil-x-gupta/hummingbird_detect/README.md

 # Setup

 Initially this was going to be set up on a Jetson Nano, initially running Jetpack 4.3.6.
-I have since migrated to using a Jetson Xaier running Jetpack 5.0.2.
+I have since migrated to using a Jetson Xavier running Jetpack 5.0.2.
 The following instructions and commands are helpful for updating Jetpack.
 In order to update all parts of the Jetpack SDK to the latest supported on Nano, which is 4.6.1.
 This version includes Linux version 32.7.3.

 To check jetpack version type: